Skip to Content

 Photo Credit – Sutton Place Hotel

-Coast Hillcrest Hotel – This highly rated hotel offers guests a comfortable stay at a reasonable price.
-They have an onsite fitness center, sauna, hot tub, as well as a restaurant.
+Coast Hillcrest Hotel – This highly-rated hotel offers guests a comfortable stay at a reasonable price.
+They have an onsite fitness center, sauna, and hot tub, as well as a restaurant.
 The location is central and the large selection of room types means there is something suitable for everyone including families.
+A room with two queens starts at $284 CAD and can be booked on Booking.com.

-Ramada hotel – Ramada hotels are always a great choice around Canada.
-Their rooms are luxurious and well priced. the hotel in Revelstoke is close to town and a great place to stay during your visit.
+Ramada Hotel – Ramada hotels are always a great choice around Canada.
+Their rooms have a luxurious feel and are well-priced.
+For example, a queen room with two beds averages around $212 CAD.
+This hotel in Revelstoke is close to town and a great place to stay during your visit.
+You can book your room in adavance here.

 Renting a Car in Alberta